bransfieldjack/fullstack-frameworks-milestone-project-unicorn-attractor/README.md

 ## Technologies Used

-- Git [Git](https://git-scm.com/) Version control for this app was managed using Git, with a remote public repository hosted on Github: [github](https://github.com/bransfieldjack/fullstack-frameworks-milestone-project-unicorn-attractor/tree/master)
+- [Git](https://git-scm.com/) Version control for this app was managed using Git, with a remote public repository hosted on Github: [github](https://github.com/bransfieldjack/fullstack-frameworks-milestone-project-unicorn-attractor/tree/master)
-- Python 3 [Python](https://www.python.org/download/releases/3.0/) Python was chosen as it is delivered on the course content.
+- [Python 3 ](https://www.python.org/download/releases/3.0/) Python was chosen as it is delivered on the course content.
 It is easy to use, modern and versatile.
-- Django==1.11 (LTS) [Django](https://www.djangoproject.com/download/) Django 1.11 long term support was used for the sites framework.
+- [Django==1.11 (LTS) ](https://www.djangoproject.com/download/) Django 1.11 long term support was used for the sites framework.
 This is the version used throughout the tutorials during the course and support for this iteration extends beyond 2018.
-- Django REST framework [Django REST](https://www.django-rest-framework.org/) Django REST framework was used to construct the web API for use with the sites stats page.
+- [Django REST framework ](https://www.django-rest-framework.org/) Django REST framework was used to construct the web API for use with the sites stats page.
 The endpoints can be accessed via JQuery and provide data input for the Chart.js plugin.
 The browseable API can be accessed via the following link once logged into the site: https://unicorn-attractor-jackalack117.c9users.io/ChartData/.
-- JQuery 3.3.1 [JQuery](https://blog.jquery.com/2018/01/20/jquery-3-3-1-fixed-dependencies-in-release-tag/) JQuery 3.3.1 was used for both the styling and to assist with the AJAX calls used on this site.
+- [JQuery 3.3.1 ](https://blog.jquery.com/2018/01/20/jquery-3-3-1-fixed-dependencies-in-release-tag/) JQuery 3.3.1 was used for both the styling and to assist with the AJAX calls used on this site.
 3.3.1was used as it resolved an issue discovered in the previous release.
-- Bootstrap 4.1.3 [Bootstrap](https://getbootstrap.com/docs/4.1/getting-started/download/) Bootstrap 4 was used for this sites style templating.
+- [Bootstrap 4.1.3 ](https://getbootstrap.com/docs/4.1/getting-started/download/) Bootstrap 4 was used for this sites style templating.
 Bootstrap 4 is the newest and fastest version of bootstrap.
-- AWS SDK for Python (Boto) [Boto](https://aws.amazon.com/sdk-for-python/) Boto is a library used to access AWS S3, EC2, and DynamoDB services.
+- [AWS SDK for Python (Boto) ](https://aws.amazon.com/sdk-for-python/) Boto is a library used to access AWS S3, EC2, and DynamoDB services.
 I used it in conjunction with an S3 bucket to host the static files required for this site.
-- AWS S3 [S3](https://aws.amazon.com/s3/) AWS S3 Bucket storage was used to host static files.
+- [AWS S3 ](https://aws.amazon.com/s3/) AWS S3 Bucket storage was used to host static files.
 This can be accessed programmatically from our app using boto and secretkey environment variables.
-- Stripe [Stripe](https://stripe.com/au) The sites online payment functionality has been implemente using Stripe.
+- [Stripe ](https://stripe.com/au) The sites online payment functionality has been implemente using Stripe.
 The stripe API allows us to process payments on the site which are dealt with by 3rd party banks/financial companies.
-- Gunicorn 19.9.0 [Gunicorn](http://docs.gunicorn.org/en/stable/news.html) Gunicorn is a python WSGI used for deployment of the application on Heroku.
+- [Gunicorn 19.9.0 ](http://docs.gunicorn.org/en/stable/news.html) Gunicorn is a python WSGI used for deployment of the application on Heroku.
-- Psycopg2==2.7.6.1 [psycopg2](https://pypi.org/project/psycopg2/) Psycopg2 is a Postgresql adaptor/driver used for deployment of the sites database on Heroku.
+- [Psycopg2==2.7.6.1 ](https://pypi.org/project/psycopg2/) Psycopg2 is a Postgresql adaptor/driver used for deployment of the sites database on Heroku.
-- Heroku [Heroku](https://www.heroku.com/products) Heroku is a managed, container-based cloud (PaaS) platform as a service.
+- [Heroku](https://www.heroku.com/products) Heroku is a managed, container-based cloud (PaaS) platform as a service.
 Heroku was a clear choice in terms of deployment platform given its integration with modern technologies.

 ## Testing